OleSkaar/Plunder/Index/Features.md

 A single d2o roll determines whether a combat action succeeds, how much damage is done, and when in the round this occurs.

 ## Phased combat, simultaneous turns
-Turns are divided into phases, and everyone who acts in a phase rolls simultaneously.
+Combat rounds are divided into phases, and everyone who acts in a phase rolls simultaneously.
 Rolls are resolved from highest to lowest.

 ## Wound effects
 Simple wound system to give the game a more visceral feel.